:::

 The Slope of Overcoming Difficulty

-The Overcoming Difficulty Slope is a steep slope made up of 132 stone steps.
-Built in 1953, it symbolizes “difficulty and hardship”, and was the only path leading to the Tamsui Campus at Tamkang’s inception.
+The Slope of Overcoming Difficulty is a steep slope made up of 132 stone steps.
+Built in 1953, it symbolizes “Difficulty and Hardship,” and was the only path leading to the Tamsui Campus at TKU’s inception.
 It not only represents the school’s resilient spirit in developing the mountain and forest area, but is also symbolic of a larger message: that when faced with difficulties, one must work hard to overcome them by applying the values of “Simplicity, Truthfulness, Firmness, and Perseverance”.
 It is also a reminder that only with a vigorous and strong body can we strive forward.

-The Statue of Mr. Chang Ching-sheng
+The Statue of Mr. Ching-Sheng Chang

-As the Tamkang University Tamsui Campus was being built, Mr. Chang Ching-sheng stood at the top of the Slope of Overcoming Difficulty with his son, the Founder of Tamkang University, Dr. Clement C. P. Chang.
-Holding his son’s hand, he pointed to the spot at which construction was taking place, and said: “This will be the home of our Tamsui Campus!”
-Shortly after, Mr. Chang Ching-sheng fell ill, and on January 29, 1951, he passed away.
-To commemorate his father, whom he sorely missed, Dr. Clement erected a statue of his father in the spot at which they had stood years earlier, when the Tamsui Campus was first being built.
-Premier Yen Chia-kan, who later became President of the Republic of China, wrote four Chinese characters “Kung Tsai Tsuo Jen” to pay tribute to Mr. Chang Ching-sheng for his great sacrifice and devotion to education.
-Premier Yen’s hand writing was engraved on the pillar-base of the Statue of Mr. Chang Ching-sheng.
+As the TKU Tamsui Campus was being built, Mr. Ching-Sheng Chang stood at the top of the Slope of Overcoming Difficulty with his son, the Founder of TKU, Dr. Clement C. P. Chang.
+Holding his son’s hand, he pointed to the spot where construction was taking place, and said: “This will be the home of our Tamsui Campus!”
+Shortly after, Mr. Ching-Sheng Chang fell ill, and on January 29, 1951, he passed away.
+To commemorate his father, whom he sorely missed, Dr. Clement C.P.
+Chang erected a statue of his father in the spot at which they had stood years earlier, when the Tamsui Campus was first being built.
+Premier Chia-Kan Yen, who later became President of the Republic of China, wrote four Chinese characters “功在作人” (pronounced “Kung Tsai Tsuo Jen,” meaning “contribution in cultivating people”) to pay tribute to Mr. Ching-Sheng Chang for his great sacrifice and devotion to education.
+Premier Yen’s handwriting was engraved on the pillar-base of the Statue of Mr. Ching-Sheng Chang.

-The Chinese Palace-style Classrooms
+The Chinese Palace-Style Classrooms

-Built in 1954, the Chinese palace-style classroom buildings are architecturally modeled after Chinese classical palaces with green roofs and red walls.
+Built in 1954, the Chinese palace-style classroom buildings are architecturally modeled after classical Chinese palaces, with green roofs and red walls.
 They were the starting point for the building of permanent classrooms at the Tamsui Campus.

 The University Commons

-The Lee Shuan Che MonumentOn
+The Lee Shuan Che Monument

 Lucky Dolphins Milestone Statue